vk-cs-foundations-fall-25/shared-notes/notes/theory/computability-slides.md

         M.test(w);  // Run M on w

         // If M(w) doesn't halt, we never get here
-        // So this predicate acts like funcNo
+        // So the function Mw acts like funcNo

-        // If M(w) halts, continue:
+        // If M(w) halts, the function Mw acts like funcYes. return funcYes.test(x);
-        return funcYes.test(x);
-        // So this predicate acts like funcYes
     };
 }
 ```